GazarianGorik/HDRPriorityViewer/README.md

 ## II - How it works

 ### A) WAAPI Data Retrieval
-Connects to your Wwise session to get basic project data: busses, events, and their target audio objects rooted to an HDR bus, along with `.wwu` file locations.
+The tool first onnects to your Wwise session to get basic project data: busses, events, and their target audio objects rooted to an HDR bus, along with `.wwu` file locations.

-### B) Project Scanning via `.wwu` files
+### B) Project Scanning
-Retrieves HDR priority data, including:
+Then, it scans the `.wwu` files to retrieve HDR priority data, including:
    - Voice volume
    - Voice volume random ranges
    - Voice volume affected by States
+   - Voice volume RTPCs
-   - RTPCs on both audio objects and their busses
+This is done for both audio objects and their busses.

 <br>